Assem-ElQersh/NewsLies/README.md

 -  **Confusion Matrix**: Visualizes the performance across all three classes (credible, not credible, undecided).

 ## License
+This Notebook is licensed under the MIT License - see the [LICENSE](https://github.com/Assem-ElQersh/NewsLies/blob/main/LICENSE) file for details.
 The dataset used in this project does not specify a license.
-Please respect the usage policies set by the dataset creators.
+Please review the usage policies set by the dataset creators on Kaggle.
-The code used in this project

 ## Acknowledgements
 Special thanks to the dataset Owners Ashwaq Khalil, Moath Jarrah, and Monther Aldwairi for making the Arabic Fake News Dataset available for research and development.